• Home

 By the way, you can assign a custom shortcut key for a symbol or special character by clicking the Shortcut Key button on the Symbol dialog box.
 Press the new shortcut key and click Assign to set the custom keyboard shortcut.

-How to Type A with Accent in Google Docs
+Insert A with Accent in Google Docs

 Google Docs is a web-based word processor that’s fast gaining popularity as a free alternative to Microsoft Word.
-Just like Word, Google Docs also lets you type the accented ‘a’ character and other symbols without using keyboard shortcuts.
+Just like Word, Google Docs also lets you type the accented A character and other symbols without using keyboard shortcuts.

-On your Google Docs document, place the cursor or insertion point where you want the letter ‘a’ with accent to be inserted.
+On your Google Docs document, place the cursor or insertion point where you want the letter A with accent to be inserted.
 Click Insert on the menu bar, and on the dropdown menu, select Special characters.

 Click the Insert tab in Google Docs

 You will now see a dialog box with all the symbols and special characters that are available in Google Docs.
-Finding the letter ‘a’ with accent can be quite difficult, so just click the “Symbol” dropdown field and select “Latin” to easily locate it.
+Finding the letter A with accent can be quite difficult, so just click the “Symbol” dropdown field and select “Latin” to easily locate it.
 You can also search for it using the “Search by keyword” box on the right.
 For example, to search for “á”, just type “a with acute.”

 Once you have found the accented character that you want to include, just click it to insert it in your Google Docs document.